 This doesn’t mean that your campaigns have to be generic across all venues, though.
 Many leading brands choose to develop their campaign assets using content creation software, as this enables them to set standardized editable features for each bar to customize.

 For example, many venues will want to co-brand collateral with their own logo, images, choice of serving suggestions and prices, but it’s just not feasible to manually redesign each piece of content.
 POS design software can pay dividends here, as your templates can easily (and quickly) be tailored to the requirements of every venue in your customer base – while ensuring that your sales team can still easily reproduce collateral.

-In order to maximise the potential that templating offers, it’s important to think about how technology can be used not just across on-trade collateral, but digital assets as well – to influence consumers even before they walk into a bar.
+In order to maximize the potential that templating offers, it’s important to think about how technology can be used not just across on-trade collateral, but digital assets as well – to influence consumers even before they walk into a bar.

-This is the ultimate way to ensure brand control and build awareness that converts to sales; by developing materials that impact the entire customer journey, from digital advertising and social media materials, to on-site assets such as flyers, posters, banners and coasters.
+This is the ultimate way to ensure brand control and build awareness that converts to sales; by developing materials that impact the entire customer journey, from digital advertising and social media materials to on-site assets such as flyers, posters, banners, and coasters.

 Tip 2: make it easy for bar managers

 One of the reasons that a templated campaign approach is so popular with leading drinks brands is that it doesn’t just make it easy to control campaign assets; it makes life simpler for the bar managers that your sales reps are working with.

 The relationship you build with customers is critical to the success of on-trade campaigns, as your brand is literally in their hands.
 The easier you make it for managers to run an official marketing campaign on your behalf, the greater uptake you’re likely to experience, resulting in a sales uplift for you both.